aosabook/500lines/objmodel/chapter.md

 Method based model
 ----------------------

-The object model we will start out with is a majorly simplified version of that of Smalltalk.
+The object model we will start out with is an extremely simplified version of that of Smalltalk.
 It will have classes and instances of them, the ability to read and write attributes into objects, the ability to call methods on objects and the ability for a class to be a subclass of another class.
 Right from the